ilyakatz/data-migrate/README.md

 ![Travis](./screenshot.png)

-# Why should I use this?
+## Why should I use this?

-Its seems when a project hits a certain size, I get to manipulate data outside the application itself.
-Changing defaults, new validations, one-to-one to one-to-many...
-I found it a pain and dodgy to have to step up migrations one by one, run a ruby script of some sort, then resume migrations.
-It tanks a lot of the automation of deploy.

-If you don't use the one off scripts, you could do it as a regular migration.
-It'd be much better to keep concerns separate.
-The benefit of having them separate has to do with your data model.

-For instance, lets take an absurd example, to illustrate: You have a blog application that has posts with many comments.
-After some use, you decide you are going to be a trend setter, and want only one comment per post, and just the text.

-Given that you:

-- write a migration to add a comment column to `Post`
-- write a migration to move the contents of the first comments to the `Post`
-- drop the `column_id` column from `Post`
-- drop the `Comment` model
-- fix all your tests

-You've just got bit.
-When you `rake setup:development`, the mess gets mad at you after it creates your database, and starts cranking through migrations.
-It gets to the part where you iterate over the comments and it blows up.
-You don't have a `Comment` model anymore for it to even try and get 'all' from.
-You think you are smarter, and wrap the ActiveRecord call in a conditional based on the environment.

-That's fine until you get that QA gal, and she wants her own thing.
-Then the UI people get tired of waiting for the full stack to load on page refreshes, so you have to edit past migrations...

-With Data Migrate, you have the control.
-You can generate your migrations as schema or data as you would as your work flow.
+With data-migrate you can generate your migrations for data as you would schema in your regular work flow.

 For setting tasks that don't require any intermediate AR activity, like dev and test, you stick with `db:migrate`.
 For production and QA, you change their scripts to `db:migrate:with_data`.
 Of course you want to test your migration, so you have the choice of `db:migrate:with_data` or